fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

 #### The importance of the "home" group <a name = "home_group" />
 A home organization is crucial to a well-networked grassroots movement.
 It should be small enough to provide a sense of community and belonging, and it should be large enough to sustain itself.
 It should offer participants opportunities to engage according to interests, skills, and availability, and it should nurture leadership.

-Effective resistance requires action at local, district, and state as well as national levels, action on a fairly large number of issues.
+Effective resistance requires action at local, district, and state as well as national levels, and it requires action on a fairly large number of issues.
 For this to work, the home organization must operate at the local or at least regional level.
 And while it is reasonable to expect single issue organizations springing up at the local level, an individual activist would ideally be able to find support for issues she cares most about through the networked home group. rather than having to spread herself out across a multitude of non-networked groups.

 #### The organizations must collaborate <a name = "org_collaboration" />
 The power of the internet draws from its openness and flexibility.
+It is resilient, adaptive, capable of operating at great scale.
 It is exactly the paradigm we are seeking in grassroots organizing.
-A home group must be part of a bigger collaborative network. a federation.

-We are not talking here of the national group with its local affiliates (sometimes poorly integrated, as noted above).
-Instead of that, we look to a networked (i.e. federated) grassroots structure to give us the power of numbers hitherto enjoyed only by the national groups, but we want to keep the focus with the home group -- to think globally and act locally.
+What we are talking about here is a federated network, a different structure from that of the national group with its local affiliates (sometimes poorly integrated, as noted above).
+Federation gives us the power of numbers hitherto enjoyed only by the national groups while keeping the focus with the home group -- to think globally and act locally.

+To examine the need for federation, we should start with the home group.
+We have argued that it is an essential base for organizing, but without federation, i.e., without being networked with other similar groups, it tends to be ineffective.
+Even in a small city such as Madison, we have seen any number of new grassroots groups spring up.
+Some following the Indivisible Guide, others spun up from ACLU People Power initiative, and some from other sources.
+That they emerged so rapidly is wonderful, that they have not yet started collaborating effectively is a growing problem.
+Marches, town halls, letter-writing campaigns could be much more effective with better coordination.

+Networking the home groups involves identifying allies.
+Perhaps the analog here is "friending".
+Alliances can be ad hoc based on issues or campaigns or they can be more longstanding.
+Through these alliances a network can be built.
+Allies will need a forum for coordinating actions and sharing resources.
+They will need a shared calendar.
+They will also need a way for shared announcements, blog posts, etc. At the same time the network of federated groups should uphold the privacy and consent of its members.

+Supporting these capabilities may sound challenging, but what we are talking about here is not that much different from what has already been achieved in collaborative efforts in many other areas such as research, open software development, and open learning systems.

-#### We still need to support big-ticket efforts <a name = "consortium_model" />
+#### Use the consortium model to support big-ticket efforts <a name = "consortium_model" />

 #### The individual has the power <a name = "individual" />